mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 So, I'm wondering if I should pivot away from Hacker News and shift to something more general.

-My worry in pivoting from Hacker News is that I'll lose my edge.
+My worry about pivoting from Hacker News is that I'll lose my edge.
 There are a million people teaching about blogging or writing, so I don't feel like I can stand out in that pool.
 If I teach Hacker News specifically, I'm the world's best teacher in that domain because nobody else is doing that.

 The other issue with pivoting away from Hacker News is that most of my evidence of blogging success is around Hacker News.
 Among personal bloggers, I've had unusual success on Hacker News.
 If I teach a more general writing course, I have less impressive credentials.
 I don't make money from my blog or have a massive subscriber count to boast about.